 Senator Brandis said at last Thursday’s meeting that the Office of the Commonwealth Ombudsman will be charged with coordinating the inspecting bodies.
 However, the inspectorates will remain independent, and “the ombudsman will not have authority over” them.

-In February 2007, the Subcommittee of Torture (SPT), which is comprised of 25 independent experts, was established.
+In February 2007, the Subcommittee on Prevention of Torture (SPT), which is comprised of 25 independent experts, was established.
 The SPT’s mandate is to visit all places of detention in countries that have ratified the treaty, and make its own recommendations.

 Mr Brandis said during his speech that Australia’s NPM will cooperate and coordinate with the UN subcommittee and that the nation will “welcome visits” from the SPT.